-20 - 50 years 50 years (term of lease) 4 - 40 years
+Buildings 20 - 50 years

+Vassiliko Port 50 years (term of lease)

+Machinery, plant and equipment 4 - 40 years

 Intangible assets

 i.
 Goodwill

 All business combinations are accounted for by applying the acquisition method.
 Goodwill represents amounts arising on acquisition of subsidiaries and associates.
 Goodwill represents the difference between the cost of the acquisition and the fair value of the net identifiable assets of the acquired undertaking at the date of acquisition.